manuel-koch/ollama-authentication-proxy/README.md

 Based on the original [ollama](https://hub.docker.com/r/ollama/ollama) docker image.

-Using custom tool `authorization-bearer` to authenticate incoming requests for `ollama` via a `nginx` reverse-proxy hook.
+Using custom tool `ollama-authentication-proxy` to authenticate incoming requests and proxy them to `ollama`.

 Requests must provide header `Authorization: Bearer <APIKEY>` to access the `ollama` API.